Santiago De Compostela Galicia, Spain Travel Guide

 Google Maps provides accurate real-time bus information and route planning.

-TUSSA covers the city effectively.
+TUSSA encompasses the city effectively.

 Praza de Galicia & Xoán XXIII.